aws-samples/sagemaker-custom-project-templates/sm-project-tf-github/README.md

 ### Integration between Amazon SageMaker Project and Terraform

-* To create a SageMaker Project, you have to he select a template suited for your ML workflow.
+* To create a SageMaker Project, you have to select a template suited for your ML workflow.
 It can be a SageMaker provided templates or Custom Templates as explained earlier.
-* In this example, you will be selected a Custom template that is provisioned by the First Terraform package as explained in the Repository overview.
+* In this example, we will be selecting a custom template that is provisioned by the first Terraform package as explained in the Repository overview.
 * When you create the SageMaker project using this custom template, it will launch a Service Catalog product associated with the template.
-* The Service Catalog Product will in turn execute a CloudFormation Stack.
-* This CloudFormation Stack will launch only a single resource called as the Command Runner Utility.
+* The Service Catalog Product will execute a CloudFormation Stack that launches only a single resource called **Command Runner Utility**.
 * This utility provisions an Amazon EC2 instance and runs the Second Terraform package mentioned in the Repository overview section to create the ML pipeline resources required for the SageMaker project.
-* CloudFormation does not launch any other resources.
-It is only used to run a Command Runner Utility to perform the execution of the Terraform code.
+* **This CloudFormation Stack will not launch any other resources.** It is only used to run a Command Runner Utility to perform the execution of the Terraform code.
 * Once the Terraform execution is complete, the CloudFormation Stack status changes to complete and the Amazon EC2 instance launched from the CommandRunner utility is terminated.